w3c/wai-about-wai/_about/new-work.md

 * Course list (EOWG) &mdash; we're not seeking additional contributions right now
 * Authoring Tools list (EOWG) &mdash; we're not seeking additional contributions right now
 * Easy Checks – A First Review of Web Accessibility (EOWG) &mdash; we're not going to get to it for a few months and we have out hands full with other things. (drafted: We hope to do a significant update of this in late 2022.
 We welcome contributions from user interface designers and coders.)
-* Accessibility of Remote Meetings &mdash; we're not seeking additional contributions right now
+* Accessibility of Remote Meetings (RQTF, APA) &mdash; we're not seeking additional contributions right now
-* W3Cx course update
+* W3Cx course update (WAI staff, EOWG) &mdash; we're not seeking additional contributions right now

 **for AUR page -- also:**